On this page

 - Applies to: All users

-- Conditions: Sign-in risk = High or Medium, User risk = High
+- Conditions: Sign-in risk = High or Medium

 The policy deploys in report-only mode.
-Run it for 7 days, review the CA insights workbook for impact, then switch to enforced.
+Run it for 7 days, review the CA insights workbook for impact, exclude emergency accounts before enforcement, then switch it on.

 OAuth App Audit